 United with Jesus Christ they grow in virtue and grace until they

 come to the place of union with God in perfect charity.
 This occurs when they have been made “poor in spirit” through holy detachment and union with God which is the secret of love.
 United with Jesus Christ they are now transformed in Him and become “one spirit with Him” according to the words of St. Paul, “Whoever is united to the Lord, is one spirit with Him.”
 (1 Cor.
-6:17) Like wax that melts into the flame they are united to Christ in “The Flame of Love,” a true mystical spiritual union that is, in my opinion, indissoluble.
-Now in true humility, purity, and love they perform the works of mercy for their neighbor according to God's wisdom and will.
-In the strength and stability of the Holy Spirit they love God perfectly and completely having reached spiritual maturity which is perfect union with God insofar as life on earth allows.
+6:17) Like wax that melts into the flame they are united to Christ in the Holy Spirit, “The Flame of Love,” a true mystical spiritual union that is, in my opinion, indissoluble.
+The soul is then freed from impurities as precious metal (gold or silver) is refined in the fire.
+After the precious metal is melt down in the fire the impurities float to the surface to be removed.
+The metal is purified when the artisan can see his own image reflected on the surface.
+Similarly, after the soul is melted down and united to God in “The Living Flame of Love” any remaining impurities float to the surface and are removed.
+When Jesus Christ can see His own image and likeness in the soul it has been perfectly purified.
+Like Adam and Eve before the Fall, or even more, like Jesus and Mary (the New Adam and the New Eve) the soul is brought into spiritual innocence.
+Now in true humility, purity, and love, in the strength and stability of the Holy Spirit, they love God perfectly and completely having reached spiritual maturity which is union with God insofar as life on earth allows.